James Lawton Collins: Military career

 Collins enrolled in Tulane University, but his mother's uncle, the mayor of New Orleans, was asked by a local member of Congress if there was a bright young man who could "stay the course" at West Point.
 Collins, reached at Tulane, accepted the appointment.

 During the Philippine–American War, Collins served in the 8th Cavalry and as an aide-de-camp to Pershing in the Philippines.
-He also served during the Mexican Punitive Expedition and in France during World War I. In World War I, Collins commanded a battalion of the 1st Infantry Division's 7th Field Artillery.
+He also served with Pershing during the Mexican Punitive Expedition and in France during World War I.

+During the war Collins commanded a battalion of the 1st Division's 7th Field Artillery.
 For his service during the war he was awarded the Army Distinguished Service Medal, with the medal's citation stating:

 Later he served as Defense Attaché to the Kingdom of Italy in Rome from 1928 to 1932.

 During World War II he commanded the Puerto Rico Department and the 5th Service Command at Columbus, Ohio.

 Collins retired as a major general in 1946.
 Upon his death he was buried at Arlington National Cemetery in Arlington, Virginia.